joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 ### What to do instead

 Complete an analysis of any claims potential partners make relating to accessibility.
-Part of this work should be to ask for evidence against any claims.
-This helps puts you in the best position to work our what activity to keep in house.
+Your analysis should include evidence 3rd-parties provide for any claims.

 The analysis should also include a section that shows you have understood the trade-offs and risks associated with outsourcing work.
-Is outsourcing the best option?
+Is outsourcing the best option or should you do it in-house?

 Do you have an accessibility policy?

-Does it clearly defined what accessibility standards suppliers need to meet.
+Does the policy clearly define what accessibility standards suppliers need to meet?
 Make sure this accessibility policy information is used in any contractural discussions with partners.

 The Business Disability Forum has some great tips on <a href="https://businessdisabilityforum.org.uk/resource/technology-toolkit/inclusive-technology-procurement-where-to-start/">accessible technology procurement</a>.